SAP-archive/hana-xsa-python-buildpack/README.md

 ### Configuration

-At the buildpack compile stage (invoked during a push operation or as part of a deploy), the buildpack will read the blah file located in top folder of the python module source.
+At the buildpack compile stage (invoked during a push operation or as part of a deploy), the buildpack will read the python/runtime.txt file located in top folder of the python module source.
 It then determines if that version is already compiled and if not, pulls the required source from the python source repository and attempts to build it.
 If it has been successfully built before, this step is skipped.

 ### Limitations